justisCrocker/right_shift_python/HELP.md

 ```bash
 $ python3 -m pytest main_test.py
 ```
+## Pssssst!
+In PyCharm you can just hit the run button on line 19 of main_test.py

 Many IDE's and code editors have built-in support for using Pytest to run tests; check them out [here](https://github.com/exercism/python/blob/main/docs/TOOLS.md#editors-and-ides).